 Collectors can only go so far in an attempt to collect money.
 They cannot legally sue you or your family, they cannot file charges, and most importantly, they cannot claim your property or garnish your wages.
 Any person who claims they can ruin your credit (or threaten to ruin your credit) is lying and cannot take action in this way.
 They also cannot threaten to take away your home, car, or items of value on your property, including liens on your property.
 To do this, a collector would have to sue and win a case in court first.

-When a collector leaves a message on your voicemail or answering machine, they must state their name and the company they represent.
+When a collector leaves a message on your voicemail or online answering machine, they must state their name and the company they represent.

 You should know that you are allowed a certain amount of privacy when it comes to debt.
 This means a collector cannot inform a third party about how much you owe, unless you have given them your explicit permission beforehand.
 Here are the parties collectors are allowed to contact: